 The COVID-19 outbreak is anticipated to highly affect the Grocery, Liquor and Tobacco Product Wholesaling subdivision.
 Consumers have been increasingly stocking up on non-perishable items including pasta, canned foods and other pre-packaged items.
 This behaviour has significantly increased demand for operators in the Soft Drink and Pre-Packaged Food Wholesaling industry.
 Major supermarkets Coles and Woolworths have reported empty shelves due to consumers stockpiling goods and increasingly shifting to cooking at home rather than eating out.
 Supermarkets are anticipated to rely heavily on wholesalers to source highly sought-after products.
-The outbreak is anticipated to have less of an effect on wholesalers of perishable products that consumers do not view as essential for stockpiling, such as fresh produce, meat and seafood, and dairy products.
+However, easing restrictions across several states are anticipated to somewhat reduce the strain on the grocery supply chain, as consumers become less inclined to stockpile goods.